Written by Kieran

 It’s a small minority of women.
 Yet you will encounter them often as they frequent areas with high numbers of tourists.
 Gold diggers are the same the world over.
 Whether it’s Colombia, Cuba or the United States the signs and behaviour is the same.

 If a woman is asking for money (and it’s a small amount) let it slide the first time.
 If it happens a second time you should look for signs she’s not interested in you.
-But is instead interested in your wallet.
+But is instead a gold digger interested in your wallet.

 The other thing to be aware of in Bogotá if you visit Santa Fe is that the ladies there aren’t girlfriend material.
-You can take the prostitute out of Santa Fe but you can’t take Santa Fe out of the prostitute.
+You can take the sex worker out of Santa Fe but you can’t take Santa Fe out of the sex worker.
 Believe me, I’ve tried and you can read about it here.

 Dating A Venezuelan Prostitute From Santa Fe Bogotá